Communications and Marketing

 Consistently monitor your sites.
 The key to social media success is to stay on top of your sites.
 Any social media site will require daily monitoring.
 Encourage discussion by posting quality content and questions.
 Quickly address any inappropriate messages or misuse.
 Such inappropriate content includes spam, advertising, offensive statements, inaccurate information, foul language, or unconstructive criticism of the College or anyone in the College community.
 An example of unconstructive criticism might be: “The food at the Caf stinks.”
 A constructive criticism, on the other hand, might look like this: “The bagels in the caf are rock hard and need to be replaced.”

 Social media can be used in as many productive ways as it can be misused.
-As a general guideline, if you have any question as to whether something should be removed, please contact the Communications Office.
-Please notify the Communications and Marketing Office when you do remove seriously inappropriate content.
+As a general guideline, if you have any question as to whether something should be removed, please contact the Office of Communications and Marketing.
+Please notify administrators when you do remove seriously inappropriate content.

 Use proper grammar.
-While certain Web sites, like Twitter, limit the number of characters you can post, refrain from letting these relaxed rules get in the way of good syntax and proper punctuation.
+While certain social media sites, such as Twitter, limit the number of characters you can post, refrain from letting these relaxed rules get in the way of good syntax and proper punctuation.
 After all, your site represents the College, at least in part.
 Here’s an example of a good tweet, from Northwestern: “AUDIO: Small Earthquakes in U.S. Actually 19th-Century Aftershocks http://bit.ly/2jipOl.”
-And, here’s a bad example, from an NFL player, “anyone else getting that s*&% for the road?but if they make it half a@! i will smash it”.
+And, here’s a bad example, from an NFL player, “anyone else getting that s*&% for the road?but if they make it half a@! i will smash it.”
 Our readers appreciate good grammar, and continued mistakes might cause them to stop reading.